pawanit17/spring/README.md

 - Starters (Web, JPA etc) help in ................
 - Externalization.
 - Actuators to understand analytics - how many times the MS is called, how many times it failed etc.

+- @RESTController
+- @GetMapping
+- Autoconfiguration
+  - Is implemented by an autoconiguration jar file.
+Ex: If SpringMVC Jar is on classpath, it configures the DispatcherServlet etc.